municipio-se/municipio-boilerplate-standard/CONTRIBUTING.md

 when backwards-compatible features are added.
 The _patch_ version is increased only when making backwards-compatible bugfixes and security updates.

-When making a new release, don’t forget to also update the version number in the package.json file and update CHANGELOG.md
+When making a new release, don’t forget to also update CHANGELOG.md

 ## Code formatting